Patrick SFB Education And Training Center

-We are commited to serving the 45th Space Wing community and to help meet the educational and vocational needs of our active duty military personnel and civilians and their adult family members.
+The Patrick SFB Education and Training Center is committed to serving the 45th Space Wing community and to help meet the educational and vocational needs of our civilians and active duty military personnel and their adult family members.

 - College and Career Counseling